Thinking about buying a mattress, but wondering about all the specs?

 Memory Foam Densities

+A low foam density is rated at a 3 or less.
 The lower the number, the less foam that’s used in production.
 This translates to a less expensive bed as well as a softer one.
-However, it also means you won’t be able to expect a long life from a product with a rating of 3 or fewer pounds per cubic square foot.
+However, it also means you shouldn’t expect the product to have a long lifespan.

 These beds can still be ideal for guest bedrooms, since they won’t be used as often, making durability less of a factor, and the same goes for RV and camper mattresses.
 They could also work well for children who are light and won’t put substantial weight on the surface, which would normally cause it to sag over time.

-Unless you’re looking for an exceptionally firm sleeping surface or you’re a heavier individual weighing more than 250 pounds, you’ll probably be happy with a product that has a medium rating.
+Unless you’re looking for an exceptionally firm surface or you’re a heavier individual weighing more than 250 pounds, you’ll probably be happy with a product with a medium rating.

-What is high density foam?
-When you see a rating of 6 cubic feet or higher, you’re in high-density range.
+What is high-density foam?
+When you see a rating of 6 cubic feet or higher, you’re in the high-density range.
 These beds are the firmest and most expensive.
-Some are thousands of dollars!

-However, these mattresses could also last multiple decades, so they could be a smart buy for people who want to keep their bed for a long time.
-Their firmness level also makes them ideal for some people suffering from back pain or injuries because of the unprecedented level of support.
+However, these mattresses should last the longest, so they could be a smart buy for people who want to keep their bed for a long time.
+Their firmness level also makes them ideal for those with back pain or injuries because of the advanced support.

-If you choose a high-density foam bed, keep in mind that it might seem especially firm when you first sleep on in it.
-It can some time for the surface to contour to your body, so be patient for the first few nights.
+If you choose a high-density foam bed, keep in mind that it might seem extra firm when you first sleep on it, especially if you’re a lightweight or average-size sleeper.
+It can take some time for the surface to contour to your body, so be patient for the first few nights.

 What Does the Density Affect?

 The most significant predictor of how long a mattress will last is its density rating.
-The logic is straightforward.
 Lower numbers have less material, meaning that they break down more quickly and will begin to sag sooner.

 Often, you get what you pay for, so before adding a budget bed to your cart and celebrating your savings, consider that what you’re buying might not be as comfortable or last as long.

-Memory foam is famous for contouring to your body’s curves and giving you a virtual hug while you sleep.
+Memory foam is famous for contouring your body’s curves and giving you a gentle hug while you sleep.
 This level of comfort is what makes viscoelastic mattresses the most highly rated in terms of customer satisfaction.

-Again, the higher the density, the less contouring you can expect, although all memory foam beds, regardless of their number, will respond to your body heat and weight and provide some give.
+Again, the higher the density, the less contouring you can expect, although all memory foam beds, regardless of their number, will respond to your body heat and weight to provide some give.

 In years past, viscoelastic was criticized for sleeping hot because its contouring effects meant that air didn’t circulate around the body.
 Those days are long gone, thankfully.
 New technologies have emerged that allow the viscoelastic material to stay cool in the bed and circulate air.